BoboyeOkeya/PEM_Fuel_Cell_Voltage_Control/IOFBL/README.md

 From the above state-space representation, it becomes obvious that the system is a multiple-input, single output (MISO) system.

-The steps for the IOFBL controller are as shown below:
+The steps for the IOFBL-based controller are as shown below:

 **1. Express the state space equations 1,2,3 above in the form below [1]**